MongoDB Output Plugin

 This option is useful for flexible log collection.

 For advanced usage, you can tune Fluentd’s internal buffering mechanism with these parameters.

 The length of the chunk queue and the size of each chunk, respectively.
 Please see the Buffer Plugin Overview article for the basic buffer structure.
 The default values are 64 and 8m, respectively.
 The suffixes “k” (KB), “m” (MB), and “g” (GB) can be used for buffer_chunk_limit.

 The interval between data flushes.
 The default is 60s.
 The suffixes “s” (seconds), “m” (minutes), and “h” (hours) can be used.

 The number of threads to flush the buffer.
-This option can be used to parallelize the data insert into MongoDB.
+This option can be used to parallelize writes into the output(s) designated by the output plugin.
+Increasing the number of threads improves the flush throughput to hide write / network latency.
 The default is 1.

 log_level option allows the user to set different levels of logging for each plugin.
 The supported log levels are: